oroinc/documentation/user/back-office/system/integrations/payment-integration/checkout/index.rst

 .. image:: /user/img/system/integrations/checkout/checkout_payments_pro_no_cvv.png
    :width: 400px

+.. note:: If the order total is zero, the PayPal Payment method will be hidden and unavailable for selection.

 PayPal Payments Pro with Require CVV Entry Enabled
 --------------------------------------------------

 .. image:: /user/img/system/integrations/checkout/checkout_payments_pro_cvv.png
    :width: 400px

+.. note:: If the order total is zero, the PayPal Payment method will be hidden and unavailable for selection.

 PayPal Payments Pro Express Checkout
 ------------------------------------